Roxie-32/laravel-notifications/README.md

 Laravel allows you to select from various notification channels to send notifications in your application.
 You can use more than one channel.

 **Mail**
-These notifications is sent as email to users.
+These notifications are sent as an email to users.

 **SMS**
-Users will receive this SMS notifications on their mobile phones.
+Users will receive these SMS notifications on their mobile phones.

 **Database**
-These notifications are stored in the database and you can display it to the user with a custom UI.
+These notifications are stored in the database, and you can display them to the user with a custom UI.

 **Slack**
 These notifications are sent to slack channels.

 **Community Driven Notifications**
-You can check out the community driven [Laravel Notification Channels website](http://laravel-notification-channels.com/) if you want to use various other channels like Telegram.
+You can check out the community-driven [Laravel Notification Channels website](http://laravel-notification-channels.com/) if you want to use various other channels like Telegram.

-You can also decide to [create your own drivers to deliver notifications via other channels](https://laravel.com/docs/9.x/notifications#custom-channels).
+You can also decide to [create your drivers to deliver notifications via other channels](https://laravel.com/docs/9.x/notifications#custom-channels).

 In this tutorial, we'll build a Laravel application that shows how to send notifications via [email](https://laravel.com/docs/9.x/notifications#mail-notifications) and [database](https://laravel.com/docs/9.x/notifications#database-notifications) channels.